rks101/rks101/README.md

 ### Namaste :pray:

 🌱 I started these pages and repositories for solving problems one para at a time.
 These are, mostly, my notes to refer them back anytime!

-💚 Everything that needs to be said has already been said.
-Since, some of us were not listening or reading, everything must be said again!

 🌱 For errors, oversight, or obsolete references, 💬 let me know how to improve the content.

 🌱 Human Intelligence is essential.
 Human touch should remain alive with software, security, or automation.

-🐧🐧🐧 To make penguins happy, please share, cite, or reference these pages - the homepage, rks101, or a specific repo.
+🐧🐧🐧 To make penguins happy, please share, cite, or reference the homepage, rks101, or a specific repo.

 @misc{rks101,
   author = {rks},